About Chicago Fog

 I believe that an emphasis on high professional standards is critical for maintaining credibility in academic and scholarly institutions.
 This is vital to the Western liberal tradition.
 For historians to contribute meaningfully to the discipline, they must prioritize professional standards over personal ideology, thereby upholding the integrity of their historical work.
 However, we must not lose sight of the high bar set by Scott.
 Historians should strive to produce historical knowledge that reflects the processes by which past histories came into being, ensuring historiographies are both rigorous and reflective of the complexities of the past.
 Taking an ideological viewpoint is permitted so long as professional standards are not compromised.

-Reflecting on these insights, I recognize that I carry many biases shaped by the ‘naturalized categories’ that Scott references.
+Reflecting on these insights, I recognize that I carry many biases shaped by naturalized categories.
 These biases influence my understanding of history and the way I engage in historiographical debates.
 Fortunately, I have another outlet for my ideological impulses.

 As a Commentator…